IshavSohal/PriceHawk/README.md

 Within Chrome, goto chrome://extensions/, click "Load unpacked", and select frontend/public.

+## Endpoint Documentation
+While the server is running, go to http://localhost:8000/swagger/ or http://localhost:8000/redoc to see the currently supported endpoints

 ## Contribute

 If you want to contribute, start by creating a feature branch.
 Push as many